GaloisInc/ivorylang-org/pages/software/index.md

 The SMACCMPilot application and all of the support for the hardware platform are found in the [SMACCMPilot-STM32F4][smaccmpilot-stm32f4] repository.

-The majority of the SMACCMPilot applicaton is written in the Ivory programming language and the Tower framework.
+The majority of the SMACCMPilot application is written in the Ivory programming language and the Tower framework.
 The Haskell package [`smaccmpilot`][smaccmpilot-cabal], packages the Ivory sources and compiler into a single Haskell program which, when run, generates C sources for the